Skip to main content

 What focal ratio is best for astrophotography?

-Do I need a dedicated astro camera or can I use a DSLR?
+Do I need a dedicated astro camera?

 Alex Lindgren